Er-Ayush/WebScrapping-Project/README.md

 Utilized Selenium WebDriver to automate browser interactions, including clicking and scrolling events, to ensure all data is loaded.
 Extracted necessary details using CSS selectors to pinpoint relevant HTML elements.

 # Problem :

+## 1. Site Bloackage
+Installed the System based VPN istead of Browser based VPN, as the brower window that is openned does not allow you to download VPN.

+## 2. Selenium Chrome Webdriver
+Got the diffuculty initially in setting up as the version didn't matched with the Broswer, after the Setup, sets the PATH environment variable.

-## Obtaining Latitude and Longitude
+## 3.Latitude and Longitude data was not visible in the HTML elements
-Issue: Latitude and Longitude data was not visible in the HTML elements.
-Solution: Monitored network requests to identify the one returning geolocation data.
+Monitored network requests to identify the one returning geolocation data.
 Used URL https://portal.grab.com/foodweb/v2/merchants/{}?latlng=1.396364,103.747462 and replaced the restaurant_id dynamically to fetch latitude and longitude information from the response.

 # Execution Steps: